 Upgrade the control plane installation.
 You must perform the upgrade in two steps:

---no-hooksflag.
+Step 1: First, upgrade with the --no-hooks flag.
 This installs PgBouncer in the control plane without running database migration jobs:

 The <version> is the APC version you want to upgrade to (e.g., 1.1.0).